Jiang Yuyuan

-Jiang Yuyuan (also Yuyan; 江鈺源 (江钰源, Jiāng Yùyuán); born November 1, 1991, in Liuzhou, Guangxi) is a retired Chinese gymnast.
-She is the 2008 Chinese all-around senior National Champion and a member of the gold medal-winning People's Republic of China team for the 2008 Summer Olympics.
+Jiang Yuyuan (also Yuyan; 江鈺源 (江钰源, Jiāng Yùyuán); born in Liuzhou, Guangxi) is a retired Chinese gymnast.
+She is the 2008 Chinese all-around senior national champion and a member of the gold medal-winning People's Republic of China team for the 2008 Summer Olympics.
 Jiang was a member of the silver medal-winning Chinese team at the 2007 World Championships, the bronze medal-winning member at the 2010 World Championships and 2011 World Championships, and the all-around gold medalist at the 2007 Good Luck Beijing Olympic test event.
 In 2010, she replaced Cheng Fei as the captain of the Chinese national team (due to Fei's leg injury).
 She won a silver medal in the all-around competition at the 2010 World Championships, which is the highest position that a Chinese woman has ever placed in the all-around competition at a world or Olympic championship.

 Personal life

 Jiang Yuyuan is a Hakka born in Liuzhou, Guangxi with ancestry from Yunan, Guangdong.
-Her father is a taxi driver and her mother is unemployed with no regular income.
+Her father is a taxi driver, and her mother is unemployed with no regular income.
 Jiang's family was under a lot of financial pressure when she was little.

-Jiang has a keen interest in photography, digital gadgets, cars, fashion and cosmetics.
+Her hobbies include photography, digital gadgets, cars, fashion and cosmetics.
 She also likes listening to English songs.
-Team members Cheng Fei and Yang Yilin single out Jiang as the most beauty-conscious and trendy member in the national women team.
-Jiang is responsible for teaching other female members of the national team about make-up technique.
+Team members Cheng Fei and Yang Yilin said that Jiang was responsible for teaching other female members of the national team about make-up techniques.

 Jiang said in one of her interviews that she is sometimes "a little bit of a rebel".
-Her Headcoach in Chinese national team, Lu Shanzhen, agreed that she would become rebellious occasionally and said that Jiang has the "most character" among the female gymnasts in the national team.
-Jiang's idol is her fellow gymnast, Cheng Fei.
+Her head coach in the Chinese national team, Lu Shanzhen, agreed that she would become rebellious occasionally and said that Jiang had the "most character" among the female gymnasts in the national team.
+Jiang's idol is her fellow gymnast Cheng Fei.

-Jiang and her teammate, Deng Linlin, appeared in the official Olympics documentary 筑梦2008 (Dream Weavers 2008) which followed the gymnasts from 2003 until Jiang's international debut at the 2007 World Championships.
+Jiang and her teammate, Deng Linlin, appeared in the official Olympics documentary 筑梦2008 (Dream Weavers 2008), which followed the gymnasts from 2003 until Jiang's international debut at the 2007 World Championships.